barasa001/Alu-web_back_end/ES6_basic/README.md

 Arrow functions and function parameters default to them Rest and spread function parameters
 String templating in ES6
-Object creation and their properties in ES6
+Object creation and their properties
 Iterators and for-of loops